Perspective | Actually, the first presidential debate was terrific

-Yes, I know senior T.V. and newspaper political analysts declared the debate “a disgusting moment for democracy”; a “disgrace to the format, an insult to the country”; “completely disrespect[ful] to the millions of Americans who tuned in”; and “horrible for America and democracy.”
-Outlets abroad poured on the schadenfreude (“the candidates behaved [as badly as] their voters,” the Russian state TV channel concluded proudly), while in the New York Times, several people reiterated the suggestion — an idea that House Speaker Nancy Pelosi had earlier pushed — that Biden “should refuse to participate in the remaining scheduled debates unless some degree of decorum is returned” and that “there should be a mute button.”
+Yes, I know senior TV and newspaper political analysts declared the debate “a disgusting moment for democracy”; a “disgrace to the format, an insult to the country”; “completely disrespect[ful] to the millions of Americans who tuned in”; and “horrible for America and democracy.”
+Outlets abroad poured on the schadenfreude (“the candidates behaved [as badly as] their voters,” the Russian state TV channel concluded proudly), while in the New York Times, several people reiterated the suggestion — an idea that House Speaker Nancy Pelosi (D-Calif.) had earlier pushed — that Biden “should refuse to participate in the remaining scheduled debates unless some degree of decorum is returned” and that “there should be a mute button.”
 A “petition to mute” Trump got more than 100,000 likes on Twitter.

 These critiques rest on the presumption that our usual “decorous” debates are a sacrosanct institution that’s crucial to the democratic process.
 But that’s a complete fantasy.
 Myriad studies have long shown that debates between general-election presidential candidates make virtually no difference to the electoral outcome.
 In fact, the only televised debate historians agree probably did make a big difference was the first one between John F. Kennedy and Richard Nixon in 1960 — perhaps because it was a novel kind of showdown and, like this week’s debate, tore up previous rules of engagement in a way many contemporaneous commentators found deeply disheartening.

 The candidate that people believe “lost” the debates has gone on to win the general election just as often as vice versa.
-In 1984, analysts asserted that Walter Mondale trounced Ronald Reagan in debate; in 2012, polls declared Mitt Romney the decisive winner of his first debate against Barack Obama, and more than two-thirds of major poll respondents in 2016 believed Hillary Clinton won her debates against Trump.
+In 1984, analysts asserted that Walter Mondale trounced Ronald Reagan in their debate; in 2012, polls declared Mitt Romney the decisive winner of his first debate against President Barack Obama, and more than two-thirds of major poll respondents in 2016 believed Hillary Clinton won her debates against Trump.
 “Hillary Clinton’s 3 Debate Performances Left Trump’s Campaign in Ruins,” Vox concluded in mid-October 2016.

-When we consider the fact that debates don’t make a difference, we tend to indict American voters: that they don’t appreciate a great art form or the democratic process; that they’re unintellectual, rigidly partisan, or shallow in their political analysis.
+When we consider the fact that debates don’t make a difference, we tend to indict American voters: that they don’t appreciate a great art form or the democratic process; that they’re unintellectual, rigidly partisan or shallow in their political analysis.
 Really, though, our debates’ marginal impact is an indictment of modern televised debates as such.
 Far from being showpieces of civil disagreement, they are typically tremendously boring and scripted, a couple of hours of 90-second infomercials packed with platitudes and false claims that are barely ever challenged because the candidates can’t effectively converse with each other.
 What’s called “decorum” is, in reality, a rigid, artificially serene format that all but guarantees the candidates show no passion, “play by the rules,” and don’t spar with each other but fastidiously address the moderator.
 And the tremendous amount of work campaigns usually do to prefabricate all of their candidates’ responses means our debates have come to look less and less like any kind of political conversation that real people have with each other — which are, now, often intense and emotional, given the serious topics they address — and more and more like two salespeople consecutively presenting questionable wares in upbeat tones on the Home Shopping Channel.

 Thus, our typical debates only deepen the impression that American politicians are detached and slick, suppressing much of what they are really thinking and doing.
 In the past, the role of the disrupter has been played, at times, by ordinary people, as it did in a 1992 “town hall” in which a questioner needled then-President George H.W.
 Bush: